Monstera: Growing and Caring for Your Plant

 • Place it during repotting to avoid damaging the roots.

-Repotting a young Monstera plant
+Repotting a young Monstera

-How to care for a monstera?
+How to care for a Monstera?

 Watering: Finding the Right Balance

-The Monstera prefers slightly moist soil, but dislikes excess water.
+The Monstera prefers slightly moist soil but dislikes excess water.
 Generally, you should water when the top few centimetres of soil are dry.
 The frequency varies depending on the season:

-• Spring and summer: about once a week, or more if the air is dry or if the plant is in active growth.
+• Spring and summer: about once a week, or more if the air is dry or the plant is in active growth.

 • Autumn and winter: space out watering (every 2 to 3 weeks) to prevent root rot.